-So, without any further ado.
+So, without further ado.

-Let’s get on with it.
+Let’s get started.

-1. What is Data Processing?
+1. What Is Data Processing?

 3. How Does Distributed Data Processing Work?

 In a distributed data processing system a massive amount of data flows through several different sources into the system.
-This process of data flow is known as Data ingestion.
+This process of data flow is known as data ingestion.

-Data Collection & Preparation Layer
+Data Collection and Preparation Layer

 This layer takes care of collecting data from different external sources and prepares it to be processed by the system.
 When the data streams in it has no standard structure.
 It is raw, unstructured or semi-structured in nature.

 The task of the data preparation layer is to convert the data into a consistent standard format, also to classify it as per the business logic to be processed by the system.
 The layer does this in an automated fashion without any sort of human intervention.

 Data Security Layer